I thought I share some insights about my decision to go Vegan (food wise) It’s been 6 Months.

 Did you say Vegan burgers?

 Well of course I needed to try this!
 I am not a big fan of the Soy sausage.
 But these Burger patties are actually quite delicious!
-(This is something nice to have in the freezer in case that you do not feel like cooking a big dinner or if you just need: food, fast!)
+(This is something nice to have in the freezer in case you do not feel like cooking a big dinner or if you just need: food, fast!
 The better alternative is to grill some paprika and zucchini and use them as Burger patties.
 Maybe with some sweet potatoe French fries and a home made Peanut dip?
 Very good.
 As you see I couldn’t say no to the vegan cheese.
-Just for the eye.
+Just for the eye – It tastes bad, in my personal opinion.

 That one is also rather funny, These are Vegan fish fingers and yes they are tasty… Really, I was a bit surprised.They do not at all taste like fish (which is a good thing in my opinion) but the bread crumbs around it is the best thing anyways.
+I mean anything fried tastes good, right?
 Tasty things.
 Also since one of the classic dishes I am used to eat from home is: Fish fingers with Spinach and mashed potatoes.
 It is good to know that I can still have this “Feel good dish” So far I only had it once but you never know.

 Vegan Pizza.
 It is quite funny, while here in Sweden I had more than one Pizza place that simply refused to make pizza without cheese.
 Honestly, I thought they where joking at first.
 I really do not understand where the problem is, I still do pay the same amount?!
 But the answer I got was that it just wouldn’t taste good.
 Crazy, no?
 So that was why I was forced to make my own pizza at home.
 But very easy to make.
 Of course better if you prepare and plan in advance and give the dough some time to develop.
 Which I normally not do, I go for the 30 min version with dry yeast, because – convenience.

-What you see here is Vegan Mozzarella, I am very happy that these products do exist, but with time I need less and less.
+What you see here is Vegan Mozzarella, I am very happy that these products do exist, but with time I need less and less since again, it is not that tasty.

 And this is a truly own creation.
 It’s a merge between a pie, lasagna.
 I love Filo dough, that is very much a life savor.
 It works for salty dishes and as sweet desserts, as I will show you later.

-Down here, in the neatly rolled you see: filo dough filled with spinach and chick peas.
+Down here, neatly rolled you see: filo dough filled with spinach and chick peas.
 It is really tasty, I took this with me to a BBQ I was invited to.
-At the beginning everybody thought it was kind of strange to par chick peas with spinach but turns out this is a D-E-L-I-C-I-O-U-S combo.
+At the beginning everybody thought it was kind of strange to pair chick peas with spinach but turns out this is a D-E-L-I-C-I-O-U-S combo.
 Don’t be afraid to try new stuff.

 I am constantly “free-styling” dishes, depending on what I do actually have at home, as I am sure lot’s of people do.